Heyzeus94/Python_Examples/README.md

-## This is some examples of Python code form my work at UT Arlington as a student.
+## These are some examples of Python code form my work at UT Arlington as a student.